beeware/batavia/docs/how-to/types.rst

 Implementing Python Types
 ===========================================

-Python native types are the building blocks for all code.
 Python's popularity is, in large part, due to the wonderful flexibility of its native types, like ``List`` and ``Dict``.
+In Batavia, Python native types are the building blocks for all of our other code.
-This document will cover how to update the existing Batavia implementations.
+This document will cover the structure of Batavia types and guide you on how to update the existing Batavia implementations.

 Process
 -------